 |Hispanic or Latino||199|

-Americans aren’t the only ones with an interest in Substance Abuse/Addiction Counseling.
+Students from other countries are interested in Substance Abuse/Addiction Counseling, too.
 About 0.4% of those with this major are international students.

 Amount of Education Required for Careers Related to Substance Abuse/Addiction Counseling

 Some degrees associated with substance abuse/addiction counseling may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.